 Plaque and tartar builds up on false teeth just like it does on natural teeth.

 Alarmingly, the Oral Health Foundation has found no consistency in the recommendations for cleaning and maintenance.

 The general guidelines that they offer are as follows:

 - Daily cleaning of the dentures using mechanical action – brushing with a toothbrush or denture brush and an effective, non-abrasive denture cleanser (no dentifrice (toothpaste)).

 - Daily soaking in a denture-cleansing solution – this seems to deliver extra chemical breakdown of the remaining plaque and some level of disinfection of the denture.
 Denture-cleansing solutions should only be used outside the mouth, and denture wearers should strictly follow the manufacturers’ guidelines.

 - Denture wearers should not keep their dentures in the mouth overnight, unless there are specific reasons for keeping them in.
-This guideline is even more important for people at a higher risk of developing stomatitis and for frail or institutionalised older people.
+This guideline is even more important for people at a higher risk of developing stomatitis (a type of fungal infection) and for frail or institutionalised older people.
 Soaking in a denture cleanser solution after mechanical cleaning seems to be beneficial for preventing denture stomatitis and the potential risk of pneumonia events in these groups of people.

 - All patients who wear removable dentures should be enrolled into a regular recall and maintenance programme with their dental professional.